Bob Lanier, NBA force who left big shoes to fill, dies at 73

 The NBA said Lanier died after a short illness.
 The Hall of Famer had worked for the league as a global ambassador.
 The Athletic reported in 2019 that Lanier was being treated for bladder cancer.

+NBA Commissioner Adam Silver said Lanier was among the most talented centers in league history, and added that his accomplishments went far beyond what he did on the court.

+“For more than 30 years, Bob served as our global ambassador and as a special assistant to David Stern and then me, traveling the world to teach the game’s values and make a positive impact on young people everywhere,” Silver said in a statement.
+“It was a labor of love for Bob, who was one of the kindest and most genuine people I have ever been around.”

-Lanier went into the Hall of Fame in 1992.
+Lanier went into the Naismith Memorial Basketball Hall of Fame in 1992.
 But his boat-size shoes got there ahead of him, with a display of his bronzed sneakers in the shrine.

 He was known for wearing size 22 shoes, although that was disputed in 1989 by a Converse representative, who told The Atlanta Constitution that Lanier wore size 18 1/2.